-where $u$ is the temperature, $x\in (0,1)$ is a 1-D spatial coordinate, $t\in (0,1]$ is time and $\alpha$ is the diffusion coefficient.
-While both networks were trained directly on the same data, the PINN incorporated knowledge of the system's governing Partial Differential Equation (PDE), Initial Conditions (ICs), and Boundary Conditions (BCs) via additional regularization terms in its loss.
-Trained on only ten data points, the PINN achieved substantially better predictions than the standard network, shown in \cref{fig:pinn_comparison}, as its inductive bias enforced physically consistent solutions.
-Using SymTorch, we further distilled the trained PINN into a closed-form analytic expression, successfully recovering the solution to the 1-D heat equation.
-Using a PINN is advantageous compared to applying SR directly to the dataset, as the PINN can generate additional training data that guides symbolic regression toward equations consistent with the underlying physical solution.
-More information on this experiment can be found in \cref{appdx:pinn}.
+We compared a PINNs with a standard NN of identical architecture for predicting (a) the temperature field governed by the 1-D heat equation, (b) the displacement field governed by the 1-D traveling wave equation, and (c) the displacement field governed by a damped harmonic oscillator.
+While both networks were trained directly on the same data, the PINN incorporated knowledge of the system's governing Partial Differential Equation (PDE) or Ordinary Differential Equation (ODE) for the damped harmonic oscillator, Initial Conditions (ICs), and Boundary Conditions (BCs) via additional regularization terms in its loss.
+Trained on only ten data points, the PINN achieved substantially better predictions than the standard network for each system as its inductive bias enforced physically consistent solutions.
+Using SymTorch, we further distilled the trained PINN into a closed-form analytic expression, successfully recovering the solutions to all systems tested.
+Using a PINN is advantageous compared to applying SR directly to the dataset, as the PINN can generate additional training data that guides SR toward equations consistent with the underlying physical solution.
+More information on this experiment including the precise data pipeline, model architecture, hyperparameters and training, and extended results can be found in Appendix \ref{appdx:pinns}.